nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 In this example, Atomap finds the distance between monolayers.
 "Distance between monolayers" is defined in the below figure (a).
 The distance is measured between an atomic column and the nearest monolayer, as shown in this figure.
+The values for monolayer separation is attributed to the midpoint of the atom and monolayer.

 .. image:: images/plotting_tutorial/definition.jpg
     :align: center